The H.E.S.S. transients follow-up system: The H.E.S.S. transients follow-up system in real-world applications

 GW alerts can also be sent out in sequences with updates to the localisation.
 Each alert in the sequence can change the optimised pointing pattern that should be followed.
 As GW alerts are followed up by a large number of instruments and observatories, the MWL information distributed in the community is manifold and can contain a much better localised counterpart candidate.
 As this information is, however, often not disseminated in machine-readable format, it makes an automatic handling of updated MWL information in the H.E.S.S. transients follow-up system challenging.
 At least for the moment, it requires experts to manage this information and instruct the H.E.S.S. telescope operators accordingly.

 For all alerts that H.E.S.S. receives and that are later retracted by the issuing instrument, operators are informed and H.E.S.S. observations are stopped.
-A future extension of the GW follow-up algorithm could include updates of the pointings based on already observed FoVs and potential updates of the localisation.
+A future extension of the GW follow-up algorithm could include updates of the pointing positions based on already observed FoVs and updates to the localisation.